14,365 total views, 3 views today

-Undeniably, psychology websites have been a useful vehicle in promoting the discipline of psychology – and can also be instrumental in promoting mental health.
+Undeniably, psychology websites have been a useful vehicle in promoting the discipline of psychology – and can also be instrumental in promoting awareness about mental health.

 Here are the top psychology websites which can help you learn more about psychology.
-I have grouped them into two categories.
+They have been grouped into two categories:

 Academic psychology websites